bushraaksoy/AttendancePortal/README.md

 # AttendancePortal
-An attendance management system for a university
+A self attendance management system for a university